learn-co-curriculum/dsc-tuning-neural-networks-with-regularization-lab-v2-1/README.md

 ## Import the libraries

 As usual, start by importing some of the packages and modules that you intend to use.
-The first thing we'll be doing is importing the data and taking a random sample, so that should clue you in to what tools to import.
+The first thing you'll be doing is importing the data and taking a random sample, so that should clue you in to what tools to import.
 If you need more tools down the line, you can always import additional packages later.

 ```python